Grist-Data-Desk/ira-tracker/METHODOLOGY.md

    - Exact agency match: 5 points

 #### C. Optimization Techniques
-The script employs several optimization strategies:
-- [R-tree spatial indexing](https://www.geeksforgeeks.org/introduction-to-r-tree/) for efficient geographic queries
-- State-based indexing for quick location filtering
-- [TF-IDF](https://www.geeksforgeeks.org/understanding-tf-idf-term-frequency-inverse-document-frequency/) vectorization for text similarity comparisons
-- Parallel processing for large datasets
-- Concurrent API calls for location data lookups
+The script implements several optimization strategies to handle the computational load efficiently.
+We use [R-tree spatial indexing](https://www.geeksforgeeks.org/introduction-to-r-tree/) for geographic queries and state-based indexing for quick location filtering.
+Text similarity comparisons are handled through [TF-IDF vectorization](https://www.geeksforgeeks.org/ understanding-tf-idf-term-frequency-inverse-document-frequency/).
+The system employs parallel processing for large datasets and manages concurrent API calls for location data lookups.

 #### D. Location Data Processing
-The script efficiently handles location data enrichment for new projects added to the database:

-1. Concurrent Processing
-   - Uses `ThreadPoolExecutor` to make multiple concurrent API calls to the Census Bureau
-   - Default of 10 concurrent workers to balance speed and API rate limits
-   - Processes API responses as they complete, rather than waiting for all to finish
+Location data enrichment for new projects is handled through an efficient concurrent processing system.
+The script uses `ThreadPoolExecutor` to make multiple concurrent API calls to the Census Bureau, with a default of 10 concurrent workers to balance speed and API rate limits.
+API responses are processed as they complete, rather than waiting for all to finish.

-2. Selective API Usage
-   - Only performs lookups for new projects being added to the database
-   - Preserves existing location data for projects already in the main file
-   - Checks for missing fields (congressional district, state, city, county) before making API calls
+Our selective API usage strategy ensures efficiency by only performing lookups for new projects being added to the database.
+The system preserves existing location data for projects already in the main White House file and checks for missing fields (Congressional District, state, city, county) before making API calls.

 #### E. Decision Making
-Projects are categorized based on similarity scores:
-- High confidence matches (≥80 points): Considered duplicates
-- Medium confidence matches (40-79 points): Flagged for manual review
-- Low confidence matches (<40 points): Treated as new unique projects
+Our pipeline categorizes projects into three levels based on their similarity scores.
+Projects with scores of 80 points or higher are considered high confidence matches and treated as duplicates.
+Those scoring between 40 and 79 points are flagged as medium confidence matches requiring manual review.
+Projects scoring below 40 points are treated as new unique projects and are added to the database for visualization.

 ## 2. USAspending Data Integration

 ### Process Overview
-The second script integrates USAspending assistance and contract data with the deduplicated project database.
+The second phase of our pipeline integrates USAspending assistance and contract data with the deduplicated project database.
+The process begins by loading the main project database and then processes both USAspending assistance awards and contract awards.

-#### A. Data Preparation
-- Loads the main project database
-- Processes USAspending assistance awards
-- Processes USAspending contract awards

-#### B. Merging Strategy
-- Matches records based on unique identifiers:
-  - ASST* for assistance awards
-  - CONT* for contract awards
-- Preserves non-USAspending records
-- Maintains original record order

-#### C. Financial Calculations
-Calculates IIJA (Infrastructure Investment and Jobs Act) outlay percentages:
-- For records with both obligated and outlayed amounts:
-  - Percent = (Outlayed Amount / Obligated Amount) * 100
-- Special cases:
-  - Missing both amounts: NA
-  - Missing outlay amount: 0%
-  - Zero outlay amount: 0%
+The merging strategy matches records based on unique identifiers, using "ASST*" for assistance awards and "CONT*" for contract awards.
+The process preserves non-USAspending records and maintains the original record order.

+For financial calculations, we compute BIL outlay percentages.
+For records with both obligated and outlayed amounts from USAspending, the percentage is calculated as `(Outlayed Amount / Obligated Amount) * 100`.
+Special cases are handled appropriately: Records missing both amounts are marked as NA, those missing outlay amounts or showing zero outlay are marked as 0%.

 ## 3. Map Data Generation

-The final step transforms the processed data into web-optimized map formats using two scripts:
+The final phase transforms the processed data into web-optimized map formats using two distinct processes.
+First, the `csv-to-geojson.ts` script converts processed CSV data into GeoJSON format, validating and formatting geographic coordinates and structuring properties for web display.

-### GeoJSON Generation
-The `csv-to-geojson.ts` script:
-- Converts processed CSV data into GeoJSON format
-- Validates and formats geographic coordinates
-- Structures properties for web display

-### PMTiles Generation
-The `geojson-to-pmtiles.ts` script:
-- Converts GeoJSON into PMTiles format
-- Optimizes for efficient web loading
-- Generates zoom-level specific tiles
+Following this step, the `geojson-to-pmtiles.ts` script converts the GeoJSON into PMTiles format, optimizing it for efficient web loading and generating zoom-level specific tiles.

 ## Output Files

-The pipeline produces these outputs:
+The pipeline produces these primary outputs:
 1. Updated main project database with deduplicated records
 2. Review file containing potential matches requiring manual verification
 3. Final merged dataset with USAspending financial data